Bling Ring: Detective Brett Goodkin

 Brett Goodkin, the chief investigator in the case, was approached as a consultant for The Bling Ring, Sofia Coppola's film adaptation of the case.
 He was later offered the opportunity to play himself in the film.
-However, he allegedly wasn't granted permission from his superiors to work on the film, and his involvement led to him being investigated.
+However, he allegedly was not granted permission from his superiors to work on the film, and his involvement led to him being investigated.
 A potential conflict of interest was cited because when he was working with the filmmakers, the cases against the defendants had not yet been resolved.

 Popular media depictions

 The Bling Ring, a television film documenting the group's activities, aired on Lifetime on September 26, 2011.
 This adaptation changes the names of the gang members.
 It starred Austin Butler as Zack Garvey (based on Nick Prugo), Yin Chang as Natalie Kim (based on Rachel Lee), Tracey Fairaway as Cherry Cox (based on Diana Tamayo), and Tom Irwin as Detective Archie Fishman (loosely based on Det.
 Brett Goodkin).
 Jennifer Grey had a supporting role as Garvey's mother, Iris.

 Another film adaptation, also titled The Bling Ring, directed by Sofia Coppola was released theatrically in June 2013.
 The film, which starred Emma Watson (Alexis Neiers), Taissa Farmiga (Tess Taylor) and Leslie Mann (Laurie), as well as newcomers Israel Broussard (Prugo), Katie Chang (Lee), Claire Julien (Courtney Ames), and Georgia Rock (Gabby Neiers), also changes the names of the members.
 One of the ring's real-life victims, Paris Hilton, appeared as herself in the film.
-Tamayo or a character based on her was written out of the film, but her act of crawling through a pet flap remained, having been done by a relative of a ring member.
+The film does not feature a character based on Tamayo, though her act of crawling through a pet door remained.

 On April 25, 2022, a three-part documentary series titled Bling Ring: Hollywood Heist premiered on Channel 4, featuring interviews with Prugo and Alexis Neiers, as well as reconstructions of the group's crime sprees in the late 2000s.
 The docuseries was subsequently picked up by Netflix and released as The Real Bling Ring: Hollywood Heist on September 21, 2022.
 The HBO documentary The Ringleader: The Case of the Bling Ring premiered on October 1, 2023, focusing on Rachel Lee speaking out for the first time.

 In 2010, the premiere episode of Law & Order: LA, titled "Hollywood", bases a Hollywood crime circle on the Bling Ring.